Become one of the people designing the digital products and services of the future

 Master degree studies in Human-Technology Interaction (HTI) offer a broad set of studies in human-computer interaction, digital systems and related fields.
 In the HTI studies, you will get up-to-date know-how on digital service design, user experience evaluation, user psychology, human-centred software development, usability engineering, multimodal human-computer interaction and research skills.

 From a technological viewpoint, the studies cover the design and development of user interfaces for mobile and desktop applications, virtual reality, augmented reality, industrial machinery and human-robot interaction.
 HTI is a multi-disciplinary field and you will work with the professionals from several areas with different perspectives.
 In a very international atmosphere, you will also work with the members representing different cultures, and you will learn about cross-cultural design.
+Please see additional information on Tampere Unit for Computer-Human Interaction.

 In a broader sense, you will learn how technology affects people’s lives and how to design efficient, engaging and ethical digital products and services.
 The degree leads you to hands-on work in various course projects, as well as provides basics for scientific thinking and writing.